 Aspergirls: Empowering Females with Asperger Syndrome

 Still considered THE book to read on Female Aspergers.
-Now in Dutch, German, French and Japanese!
+Now in Dutch, German, French, Japanese, Italian and Polish!

-Gold Medal Winner in the Sexuality / Relationships Category of the 2010 IPPY Awards; Honorable Mention in the 2010 Foreword Review Awards Women's Issues Category *
+Gold Medal Winner Sexuality / Relationships Category 2010 IPPY Awards;

 Order now from Jessica Kingsley Publishers (JKP.com)

 Girls with Asperger's Syndrome are less frequently diagnosed than boys, and even once symptoms have been recognised, help is often not readily available.
 The image of coping well presented by AS females of any age can often mask difficulties, deficits, challenges, and loneliness.

 This is a must-have handbook written by an Aspergirl for Aspergirls, young and old.
 Rudy Simone guides you through every aspect of both personal and professional life, from early recollections of blame, guilt, and savant skills, to friendships, romance and marriage.
 Employment, career, rituals and routines are also covered, along with depression, meltdowns and being misunderstood.
 Including the reflections of over thirty-five women diagnosed as on the spectrum, as well as some partners and parents, Rudy identifies recurring struggles and areas where Aspergirls need validation, information and advice.
 As they recount their stories, anecdotes, and wisdom, she highlights how differences between males and females on the spectrum are mostly a matter of perception, rejecting negative views of Aspergirls and empowering them to lead happy and fulfilled lives.